sardana-org/sardana/doc/source/users/macro_logging_and_reports.rst

 the number of backup files, log directory and file names and output format.

-Filters can be applied with :data:`~sardana.sardanacustomsettings.LOG_MACRO_FILTER`.
+Additional filters to this log messages can be applied with :data:`~sardana.sardanacustomsettings.LOG_MACRO_FILTER`.

 The macro :class:`~sardana.macroserver.macros.standard.logmacro` activate/deactivate the macro logging.